openfoodfacts/openfoodfacts-infrastructure/docs/stunnel.md

 When you configure stunnel, on the side, where connection happens (*Stunnel Server 1* on the diagram) you have to specify `client=yes`.
 On the other side it's `client=no` (server side), it accepts connections only from other stunnel instances and forward them to the exposed service.

-It's better to only listen on private network on the client side. (while the server side must expose to a public IP).
+It's better to only listen on private network on the client side and to avoid exposing the entry to the public, we only do it on a private container (while the server side must expose to a public IP).

 ## Systemd service